berkeley-gif/caladapt-website-2021/content/blog/2021-09-28-caladapt-redesign.md

 author: Cal-Adapt
 image: redesign-homepage.png
 tags: other
-snippet: An overview of new Help content .
+snippet: A preview of our new Get Started guide and other Help content developed for Cal-Adapt in response to user feedback.
 ---

 Cal-Adapt’s mission is to make data portraying climate change in California more accessible and actionable for a broad audience.
 Recent funding from the Strategic Growth Council has allowed Cal-Adapt to expand beyond our primary energy sector users to a more diverse user community, especially users working in municipal governments, natural resource management agencies, and community-based organizations.